iann0036/tf-cfn-provider/docs/providers/telefonicaopencloud/S3Bucket.md

 ## Properties

-`Bucket` - (Required) The ARN of the S3 bucket where you want Amazon S3 to store replicas of the object identified by the rule.

 `BucketPrefix` - (Optional, Forces new resource) Creates a unique bucket name beginning with the specified prefix.
 Conflicts with `Bucket`.

 `Acl` - (Optional) The [canned ACL](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl) to apply.
 Defaults to "private".